gajus/brick/README.md

 ### Subsystem

 `Subsystem` class is responsible for template resolution and scope management.

-Views that are built with an instance of `System` will be using `Subsystem` to produce inner views.
+Views that are built using an instance of `System` will be using `Subsystem` to produce inner views.
 This restricts a template access to controlling the globals and other sensitive variables.

 Public methods: